 How do I register?

-Alternatively, you can download and complete the Premises Registration Form from the link on the right and return the form to the food and safety team, contact details are on the right.
+Alternatively, you can download and complete the Premises Registration Form (see Downloads section of this page) and return the form to the food and safety team (see Contacts section of this page).

 If you use premises in more than one local authority area then you must register with each authority separately.